Menu Close

 To top it off: No, there’s no such thing as pulling up your chest voice.
 Nor a mix.
 Those terms have developed when we came to understand that head and chest don’t exactly work in genres other than classical.
 We kept the incorrect and confusing words, and added to the confusion by using more words that do not REALLY work 🙄

 So this concept of head and chest voice are nothing more than a stylistic choice.
-And quite often, the singer needs more that this concept.
+And quite often, the singer needs more than this concept.
 They need concrete information on how their voice works.
 Information that nowadays, we have access to.
 We are moving towards terminology that is linked to voice science.
 Things we can see happening in the vocal folds and all the structures surrounding them.
 Things that are present in EVERY voice, not just the ones that sing classically.
 Terms that can be used in every style and genre, and thus help us to use our voice in a healthy, creative and understandable way.

 A sad consequence of the old ideas and terminology has been that many singers have not wanted – and still don’t want to take voice lessons, because they are afraid that it will mess up their sound.
 And indeed!
 If they would go to a teacher that still holds on to the old ideas, that teacher would try to make them sing with a classical sound.
 Not because they have ill intent in mind.
-I too was convinced of all these BS statements about “healthy singing”.
+I too was convinced of all these wrong statements about “healthy singing”.
 I had learned all this in the past, and I wanted to pass on my knowledge and help singers.
 However, good intentions do not help singers, if they are not rooted in continuous education and lifelong learning.

 So a lot of singers end up being confused, limited and even harmed.
 All the untrue statements I mentioned above come from stylistic prefence, lack of knowledge and education, assumptions, ignorance and prejudices.